-- How to take foot measurements to find the proper size for your sock knitting.
+- Learn how to take foot measurements to find the proper size for your sock knitting.

-- Knitting techniques for top-down or toe-up with different heels.
+- Find sock knitting techniques for top-down or toe-up with different heels.

-Not a Sock Book, but a Really Good Knitting Book
+Not a Sock Book, but a Good Knitting Book

-This is a compilation of knitting abbreviations and their meanings.
-Subscribe to my newsletter and receive a password to my Resource Library that contains a printable version of the knitting abbreviations chart.
+Please read my post on a compilation of knitting abbreviations and their meanings.
+Then, subscribe to my newsletter and receive a password to my Resource Library that contains a printable version of the knitting abbreviations chart.